List of factions in the Mexican Revolution: Orozquistas (Colorados)

 Followers of Pascual Orozco, also known as the Colorados ("Red Flaggers").
 They fought first for Madero, 1910–11, and revolted against his government in 1912 under the Plan Orozquista, before joining the Huerta army in February 1913.
 Contemporary newspaper reports on the Mexican Revolution referred to Colorados as the "irregulars" of the Federal Army.

 Porfiristas

 Supporters of long-time Mexican dictator Porfirio Díaz.
-The Porfiristas were generally conservative, experienced bureaucrats (popularly known as cientificos or scientists) and soldiers of the Diaz regime.
-After the fall of Diaz, many Porfiristas made intrigues with Reyistas, Huertistas, and Felicistas.
+The Porfiristas were generally conservative, experienced bureaucrats (popularly known as cientificos or scientists) and soldiers of the Díaz regime.
+After the fall of Díaz, many Porfiristas made intrigues with Reyistas, Huertistas, and Felicistas.

 Reyistas

 Supporters of long time military man and politician General Bernardo Reyes.
 Reyes and Reyistas participated in the plotting of the coup to overthrow Madero in La decena trágica of February 1913, in which both Madero and Reyes were killed.
 The Reyistas had major support from America in the forms of arms and ammunition supplied by the El Paso Reyista Junta, headed by a Rafael Limón Molina.